eliasgranderubio/dagda/README.md

 * Analyze more software than the installed software in the Operating System
     * Analyze Java dependencies such as the [OWASP dependency-check](https://github.com/jeremylong/DependencyCheck) project
     * Analyze Javascript dependencies such as the [Retire.js](https://github.com/RetireJS/retire.js) project
-* Improve the accuracy of the vulnerabilities/exploits parser, which are taken from the external sources

 ### 0.1.0 (Released)